leptos-rs/book/src/web_sys.md

 easy to import individual functions, classes, or values from JavaScript to use in your Rust app.

 It is not always easy to integrate JS libraries into your app directly.
-In particular, any library that depends on a particular JS framework like React may be hard to integrated.
+In particular, any library that depends on a particular JS framework like React may be hard to integrate.
 Libraries that manipulate DOM state in some way (for example, rich text editors) should also be used with care: both Leptos and the JS library will probably assume that they are the ultimate source of truth for the app’s state, so you should be careful to separate their responsibilities.